EfogDev/react-services-injector/README.md

   toRender: ['Storage'] //we only need Storage in the component });
 ```
-> **Important!** second argument of `injector.connect` is object containing two arrays: `toRender` and `toUse`. `toRender` should contain names of services that render result of component depends on.
+> **Important!** Second argument of `injector.connect` is object containing two arrays: `toRender` and `toUse`. `toRender` should contain names of services that render result of component depends on.
 Other services that you use in the component should be in the `toUse` array.

 > **Note:** you shouldn't use services in the class constructor.
 You can't to, actually.
 Use it, for example, in the `componentWillMount` lifecycle method if you need something to be done once component is created.

 Here is our `Test` component: